miker704/Strife/patches.md

     - Switched to SCSS Vars for styles for Loading, intrusion, serverDeleted (Warp), and update screens.
     - Restyled styles for Loading, intrusion, serverDeleted (Warp), and update screens.
     - Added circular progress style and animations to the update screens and certain warp containers.
+    - Added Different Sized animations for each loading screen type.
+    - Each Warp Screen (Loading) has its own unique color.
+    - Switched from linear to radial gradients for styling loading screens.

 ## Backend Changes